EHRI/ehri-search-tools/README.md

  -f,--file <arg>         Read input from a file instead of the REST
                          service.
 Use '-' for stdin.
  -h,--help               Print this message.
  -i,--index              Index the data.
-This is NOT the default for safety
+This is NOT the default for
-                         reasons.
+                         safety reasons.
  -n,--noconvert          Don't convert data to index format.
- -P,--pretty             Pretty print out JSON given by --print.
+ -P,--pretty             Pretty print out JSON given by --print (implies
+                         --print).
  -p,--print              Print converted JSON to stdout.
-Also implied by
-                         --noindex.
+The default
+                         action in the omission of --index.
  -r,--rest <arg>         Base URL for EHRI REST service.
  -s,--solr <arg>         Base URL for Solr service (minus the action
-                         segment).
+                         segment.)
- -v,--verbose            Print index stats.
+ -S,--stats              Print indexing stats.
- -V,--veryverbose        Print individual item ids
+ -v,--verbose            Print individual item ids to show progress.

 Each <spec> should consist of:
 * an item type (all items of that type)